samuelralmeida/logwriter/README.md

 # logwriter

-logwriter is a simple Go package for writing log messages to a file.
+`logwriter` is a simple Go package for writing log messages to a file.
+It is safe for use with goroutines, allowing multiple goroutines to write to the log file concurrently without causing race conditions.

 ## Installation